Omega97/CloudProject/README.md

 ### The exercise: Cloud-Based File Storage System

-You are tasked with identifying, deploying, and implementing a cloud-based file storage system.
+You are tasked with identifying, deploying, and implementing a **cloud-based file storage system**.
-The system should allow users to upload, download, and delete files.
+The system should allow users to **upload, download, and delete files**.
-Each user should have a private storage space.
+Each user should have a **private storage space**.
-The system should be scalable, secure, and cost-efficient.
+The system should be **scalable, secure, and cost-efficient**.
 Suggested solutions to use for the exam are *NextCloud* and *MinIO*.

 ---